jewel/clearskies/protocol/untrusted.md

 Untrusted Extension
 ===================

-This is an optional protocol feature.
-The official feature string is "untrusted".
-Feature negotiation is covered in the core protocol documentation.
+This is an optional protocol extension.
+The official extension string is "untrusted".
+Extension negotiation is covered in the core protocol documentation.

 This extension adds a new peer type, "untrusted", which only has access to